num1r0/num1r0.github.io/_posts/2023-05-06-how-to-block-internet-access-for-programs-on-linux-macos.md

 ---
 There are times when we may need to block a specific program from accessing the Internet.
 I'm not saying while analysing some malicious executable, for that you should use a virtual environment (for starters).
 What if you want to block a text editor like Visual Studio Code?
 It is SCARY to look at the Wireshark/tcpdump output while executing it!
 Before even loading my file, it already made several DNS requests and established 4 TCP connections; and that's with disabled analytics/metrics reports.

-And no, using [Codium](https://vscodium.com/ "VSCodium - Open Source Binaries of VSCode") is also chatty!
+And yes, [Codium](https://vscodium.com/ "VSCodium - Open Source Binaries of VSCode") is also chatty!

 ## Steps to block Internet access